-Be helpful and offer some recipes you intend to use for your dishes.
+If you’re looking for Thanksgiving blog post ideas, look no further!
+Be helpful and post some recipes you intend to use for your dishes.
 This is a bit of reverse psychology.
-In the best case, they will feel lazy and decide to order the food or come to the restaurant, in the worst case, they share the recipe on social media or talk about it with their friends.
-Either way, you get more good publicity.
+Best-case scenario: Customers will feel lazy and decide to order the food or come to the restaurant.
+Worst-case scenario: They share the recipe on social media or talk about it with their friends.
+Either way, you get good publicity.

 If you organize a party, create the poster and flyers at least two weeks ahead and boost them on social media.
-It also helps to partner with other locations like medical clinics, barbershops, or gyms to help you distribute flyers with the event.
+It also helps to partner with other local businesses like medical clinics, barbershops, or gyms to help you distribute flyers for the event.

 Remember in F.R.I.E.N.D.S. when Underdog got away from Macy’s Thanksgiving Day Parade?
 On the off-chance something like that happens in real life, wouldn’t you want your customers to see it broadcasted during your Parade-Watch Thanksgiving Party?

 Of course, you can also put a twist on Thanksgiving by turning it into Friendsgiving or even, why not, Singlesgiving.
 We don’t suggest taking a page from How I Met Your Mother, though, and making it Slapsgiving.
 Other fun Thanksgiving party ideas you can put together for your customers include a fall-themed trivia quiz or a football viewing party.

 If you are allowed to organize small-scale events for Thanksgiving in 2022, when we’re in the middle of a pandemic, your priority should be your customers’ and staff’s safety.
 Scroll down to the bottom of the article for some safety tips.